 The pre-professional degree of Bachelor of Science in Architecture is desirable for those wishing a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment in architecturally related areas.
 Graduates are employed in related fields such as digital arts, urban development, real estate, and construction.
 Public agencies, nonprofit organizations, private firms and service providers also offer employment opportunities.
 Generally it is an excellent preparation for roles in society that benefit from an understanding of and exposure to architectural design.

-Please see the UNLV School of Architecture web page at www.unlv.edu/architecture/bs-arch for information about department programs, faculty and facilities.
-Degree worksheets and 4/5 year plan for the major are available at www.unlv.edu/degree/bs-architecture.
+Please see the UNLV College of Fine Arts, School of Architecture web page for information about department programs, faculty and facilities.
+Degree worksheets and 4/5 year plan for the major are available on the UNLV Degrees Directory.

 Learning Objectives